PatSvedberg/historical_stockholm/README.md

     ## Thanks to:
     ### Lauren-Nicole Popich
     * My mentor.
-For helpt end encouragement!
+For help and encouragement!